 IASB Reference: 501.15

-Parents or guardians requesting open enrollment out of the district for their student will notify the sending and receiving school districts no later than March 1st in the school year preceding the first year desired for open enrollment.
-The notice is made on forms provided by the Department of Education.
-The forms are available at the Linn-Mar Learning Resource Center (2999 N 10th Street, Marion) or via the district website (www.Linnmar.k12.ia.us).
+Parents requesting open enrollment out of the district for their student will notify the sending and receiving school districts no later than March 1st in the school year preceding the first year desired for open enrollment.
+This notice is made on forms provided by the Iowa Department of Education.
+The forms are available at the Linn-Mar district office or via the district website (www.Linnmar.k12.ia.us).

-Open enrollment requests out of the district from parents or guardians of Special Education students are reviewed on a case-by-case basis.
-The determining factor for approval of such an open enrollment request will be whether the Special Education program available in the receiving school district is appropriate for the student's needs.
-The area education agency’s Director of Special Education serving the school district will determine whether the program is appropriate.
-The Special Education student will remain in the school district until the final determination is made.
+An open enrollment request out of the school district from parents of a student receiving special education services is reviewed on a case-by-case basis.
+The determining factor for approval of such an open enrollment request will be whether the special education program available in the receiving school district is appropriate for the student's special education needs.
+The area education agency director of special education serving the receiving district will determine whether the program is appropriate.
+The student receiving special education services will remain in the school district until the final determination is made.

 Adopted: 3/99